muritane/coordination-architecture/README.md

 * public access to interface specifications,
 * explicit versioning and scope,
 * symmetric exposure to irreversible risk,
-* preserved redesign authority.
+* clarity about whether failure is borne by agents or populations.

-Governance failures are interface failures.
+Governance failures are interface failures, often masked by population-level buffering.

 ---

 ## 9. Core Synthesis

-> **Intelligent action is the phase-appropriate execution and revision of versioned interfaces, under continuity and reachability constraints, chosen so that critical feedback and redesign interfaces remain executable despite irreversible abstraction and bounded resources.**
+> **Intelligent action is the phase-appropriate execution, revision, or replacement of versioned interfaces, under continuity, reachability, and population constraints, chosen so that critical feedback and redesign processes remain executable at the relevant scale.**

 This framework explains:

 * why abstraction is unavoidable,
 * why exactness enables scale yet accelerates failure,
 * why efficiency creates brittleness,
-* why exit and redesign are hard,
+* why exit and redesign are hard locally but common globally,
-* and why authority over interfaces determines long-term survival.
+* and why authority over interfaces determines who absorbs irreversible loss.

 ---

 ## Scaffold Preservation Principle

-Any agent that compresses interfaces faster than it preserves redesign-expressive scaffolds will eventually lose the ability to revise itself, regardless of accumulated experience.
+Any system that compresses interfaces faster than it preserves either:

+* agent-local redesign capacity, or
+* population-level replacement capacity,

+will eventually lose the ability to adapt.

+---

 ## Scope

-This theory applies to biological, artificial, institutional, and hybrid agents wherever action requires exact execution under irreversible abstraction, bounded interfaces, and physical time.
+This theory applies to biological, artificial, institutional, and hybrid systems wherever action requires exact execution under irreversible abstraction, bounded interfaces, finite time, and selective replacement.

 It is a boundary logic, not a learning algorithm, optimization method, or moral theory.